zyrant/Summary-of-RGB-T-Salient-Object-Detection-and-Semantic-segmentation/README.md

-# Summary of RGB-T Salient Object Detection and Semantic segmentation and Crowd Counting
+# Summary of RGB-T Salient Object Detection, Semantic segmentation and Crowd Counting

-Provide a summary of RGB-T-Salient-Object-Detection and Semantic segmentation <br> (**Paper, Code, Dataset, Evaluation and more**).
+Provide a summary of RGB-T-Salient-Object-Detection, Semantic segmentation and Crowd Counting <br> (**Paper, Code, Dataset, Evaluation and more**).

 --------------------------------------------------------------------------------------